Huntercombe Golf Club

-Second hole, 420 yards; The most dramatic long views afforded at Huntercombe now come early in the round.
+Second hole, 420 yards; The most dramatic long view afforded at Huntercombe comes early in the round.
 Bunkerless, the second still gives the golfer all that he can handle.
 Both its fairway and green play off the same broad right to left slope and Park’s exploitation of the land is nothing short of superlative.
 Judging where and how to land one’s approach shot is as vexing today as it was in Park’s era and certainly brings into sharp focus how deadly dull courses are that reward only aerial play.

 Seventh hole, 215 yards; Park looked for ways to improve the course until his death in 1925.
-Approximately a dozen years after Huntercombe opened, he created the mounds that are now the seventh’s outstanding feature.
+Approximately a dozen years after Huntercombe opened, he created the mounds that are now the seventh’s prominent feature.
 Variety was keenly important to Park and nowhere is that better demonstrated than by comparing this green complex with the next.